Designing Your RF PCB StackupBy ZM Peterson • Dec 5, 2019

 In terms of signal integrity, analog components are highly susceptible to noise.
 It is not that these components necessarily generate more noise than digital components.
 Instead, noise that is induced in an analog interconnect, whether it is from external radiated EMI or conducted EMI from another area of your board, will propagate into the input of a purely analog receiver component.
 This noise will then be passed through to the output of the component and will affect the operation of all downstream signals.

 Why are analog components and signals so sensitive to noise?
 The reason is that analog components are generally run in the linear regime, whereas digital components are run at saturation.
-In digital components, the voltage simply needs to be above or below a certain threshold in order to be registered as a 1 or 0, respectively.
-Any variation in the signal level within a digital component’s noise margin will have no effect.
+In digital components, the voltage simply needs to be above or below a certain threshold in order to be registered as a valid logic level.
+Any small variation in the signal level within a digital component’s noise margin will have no effect.
 This means noise on a digital signal has to be much larger to cause errors compared to an analog signal.
 With an analog signal, any noise seen at the input of an analog component generally produces some proportional change in the output signal level.
 This is why noise in analog circuits is so critical.

 Johnson noise, pink noise, and shot noise are much less important in an RF PCB than crosstalk.
 A digital signal at only a few volts can induce strong capacitive and inductive crosstalk in an analog signal during switching, but the reverse is not always the case.
 Analog signals generally need to be at a much higher signal level in order to generate crosstalk in a low-level digital signal.
 If you design your stackup and layout correctly, you can isolate mixed signal boards and ensure high frequency analog signals, low frequency analog signals, and digital signals do not interfere with each other.
 This should underscore the importance of isolation in these systems.